FelixMairamhof/UdemyCourses/README.md

 - OAuth authentication.
 - Cookie and session management.

+## Running the App

+To run the apps, follow these steps:

+1. Change directory by running the following command in your terminal:
+`cd <path>`

+2. Install all necessary Node packages by running the following command in your terminal:
+`npm install`

+3. Running Node Server using the following command:
+`node index.js`

+Once these steps are completed, you should be able to access the application

 ## Certificate

 Upon course completion, a certificate was issued.
 View it [here](https://github.com/FelixMairamhof/WebDevCourse/files/15177071/WebDevCourse.pdf).